 A. Preadmission.

-(1) Within 30 days before admission, the manager or designee, in collaboration with the delegating nurse shall determine whether the resident’s needs can be met by the program and whether the resident may be admitted.
+(1) Within 30 days, but no less than 1 day prior to admission, the manager or designee, in collaboration with the delegating nurse shall determine whether the resident’s needs can be met by the program and whether the resident may be admitted.

 (2) This decision shall be based on completion of the Resident Assessment Tool and nursing assessment.